How to Land an Interview at McKinsey Singapore

 LinkedIn is a life saver when finding contacts at key companies.
 It’s so easy to see which one of your friends knows your target contact at company X.

-Here at ResumeWriter, we teach our clients how to approach contacts on LinkedIn to ask for a introduction – with word for word scripts they can use immediately.
+Here at ResumeWriter.SG, we teach our clients how to approach contacts on LinkedIn to ask for an introduction – with word for word scripts they can use immediately.

-We’re NOT JUST a CV writing firm.
-We’re here to get our clients jobs.
-That means helping on the full lifecycle of job hunting from networking, interviewing, and even salary negotiation.
+We’re here to help job seekers like you get the job of your dreams.
+That means helping on the full lifecycle of job hunting from networking, interviewing, how to apply for jobs, and even salary negotiation.

 It’s a competitive world out there.
 Use every advantage you can to get ahead. (within legal means of course).